 The 2008 financial crisis gave rise to the alternative lending market as a result of a massive gap in available capital, especially for small businesses and startups.
-The market’s creation was a spark that ignited a slew of disruptive changes for the small business financial services space.
+The market’s creation was a spark that ignited a slew of disruptive changes in the small business financial services space.

 Alternative finance, for instance, also filled the need for small business borrowers to obtain a faster, digital way to access capital.
 It encouraged banks to develop their own digital lending solutions and collaborate with their one-time rivals to step up the borrowing experience for SMBs.

 The knock-on impacts of small business lending innovation continue to reverberate in the industry, with regulators now exploring small business borrower rights and protections, cybersecurity firms addressing data risks, and the small business borrowers with more financing options than ever before.
 Alternative lending may have been the last resort for SMBs at one time, but today, more and more business owners are turning to AltFin first.

 Todd Rowe, president of marketplace lending platform BitX Funding, told PYMNTS in a recent interview that the marketplace lending industry is at the crux of many of these trends.
 As collaborators with both alternative and traditional lenders and financiers, digital marketplaces are at the epicenter of many disruptions and innovations in the industry, working to expand access to capital for small firms while mitigating risk and maximizing profit.

 According to Rowe, these changes have opened doors for small businesses that may typically see a bank loan as their only option when in need of capital.
 “The small business owner may not know what they need,” he said.
 “That’s always a big challenge.”